Academic Tutoring & Support

 Only when there is an emergency, such as an upcoming final that the student might fail, do we recommend more than two sessions per week.

-Tutor Selection & Scheduling
+Step 3 – Tutor Selection and Scheduling

 Tutors are matched both by availability and personality.